 Watkins Glen State Park is stunning in every season and every time of day.
 However, the Gorge Trail closes each winter, usually in late October until Mid-May due to dangerous ice.
 Check the NY State Park Website for updated trail conditions and seasonal closures.

-Fall in Watkins Glen: Fall in the Finger Lakes brings pleasant hiking conditions and beautiful fall foliage.
+Finally, fall in the Finger Lakes brings pleasant hiking conditions and beautiful fall foliage.
 The Gorge Trail typically closes in late October when ice covers the trail, but early winter storms are possible.

 Best Time of Day to Visit Watkins Glen